 The first railway in Nigeria was opened in 1898 between Lagos and Abeokuta, a distance of 96km.
 In common with the railways of other British colonies in Africa, the chosen gauge was 3ft 6in (1067mm), and this gauge was used for subsequent expansion.

 The present day network extends to some 3500km of route and reaches many parts of the country, although given the huge land area coverage is sparse.
-In the early part of the 21st century lines were very run down and underutilized; however it was reported in 2014 that a program of reconstruction and rehabilitation was largely complete, except in the northeastern provinces of Borno and Yobe where terrorist activity conitinues to be a problem.
+In the early part of the 21st century lines were very run down and underutilized.
+Rehabilitation of existing lines and construction of new ones has since taken place, and is ongoing.

-In 1991 new 277km standard (1435mm) gauge line opened to connect iron ore workings in the Itakpe area with steel works at Ajaokuta.
-Proposals to extend the line from Ajaokuta to a coastal port at Warri (a distance of around 275km) emerged soon afterwards, but construction was delayed by political and financial difficulties.
-Work was eventually completed in 2013.
+In 1991 new standard (1435mm) gauge line opened to connect iron ore workings in the Itakpe area with steel works at Ajaokuta.
+The line was extended to Warri in 2013, a total distance of 327km.
+Passenger traffic on the line commenced in 2019.

 In 2014, a new 186km standard gauge line from Abuja to Kaduna was completed.
 Freight services commenced the following year, passenger services from May, 2016.